The Paragon 68

 doesn't have any additional access points beyond the sleeping bag compartment zipper and the primary top-loading opening.
 We felt like this was only a minimal downside, especially considering how many other sweet features this pack has, and how light it weighs.

 This pack weighs 3 lbs 15 oz, putting it at the lighter end of packs in our review.
-It is similar in weight, but slightly heavier than The North Face Banchee 65
+It is similar in weight, but slightly heavier than the Banchee 65

 (3 lbs 10 oz) but has a slightly more robust suspension.
 It is heavier than the Osprey Exos 58